NorthChild/MadLibs/README.md

 a collection of changable MadLib stories this is the skeleton of the app, at the moment i'm concentrating on giving the option to choose the genre of the story.

-# its still ongoing and will update as i go forward
+# its still on-going and will update as i go forward

 # NEXT TO COME